 However, representative actions may be brought on behalf of consumers seeking damages for infringement of competition law, and legislation may also shortly be enacted in the financial services sector.
-The Government is also consulting on the powers to be given to a "Consumer Advocate", to be appointed in 2010, who may be given power to bring representative proceedings on behalf of consumers in cases where there has been a breach of consumer protection legislation.
-The current proposal envisages that this may be through a "follow on" action permitted where a breach of the laws has been established in separate public enforcement proceedings.
-The indicative list of legislation in the consultation document includes the CPA and the GPS Regulations.
-The extent to which a collective action brought by the Consumer Advocate would be 'opt in' or 'opt out' is not yet settled.
+The status of plans proposed by the former Labour Government to establish a "Consumer Advocate", with power to bring representative proceedings on behalf of consumers in cases where there has been a breach of consumer protection legislation is uncertain.
+In June 2010 it was reported that the new Consumer Advocate role would be merged with Consumer Focus, an existing statutory body representing consumer rights, but in October 2010 the Government announced that Consumer Focus may itself be abolished and its powers transferred to the Citizens Advice service.